The following roles can configure distributed access to electronic resources:

 - Enter a name for the group, optionally enter a description, and click Add and Close.
 The group appears on the Inventory 'Available For' Management Groups page.

-After configuring the group, locate the portfolios and electronic collections that you want to make available only for the group and configure them.
+After configuring the group, locate the portfolios, services, or electronic collections that you want to make available only for the group and configure them.
 For more information, see Associating a Resource with the Inventory Management Group.

 If you delete an inventory management group that is connected to inventory, the relevant setting in the inventory is also deleted and cannot be automatically restored.

 Unless you define specific inventory management group restrictions for portfolios and services separately from the inventory management group restrictions that are defined for the electronic collections with which they're associated, portfolios inherit inventory management group restrictions from electronic services, and services from electronic collections.
 These restrictions appear at the top of the Group Settings tab of the service or collection.
 For example, the following service has inherited restrictions from its parent collection.